Frequently Asked Questions

 ABSOLUTELY!

-Children with speech and language delays often have difficulty with literacy skills as well.
-Children who have difficulty pronouncing or understanding certain speech sounds may have difficulty with reading and writing those sounds as well.
+Children with speech and language delays often have difficulty with literacy skills.
+Children with difficulty pronouncing or understanding certain speech sounds may also have difficulty reading and writing those sounds.
 This can lead to trouble decoding and sounding out words.

-Children with language delays may not fully understand all parts of language, such as grammar, syntax, vocabulary, etc. This can lead to problems understanding text or putting one’s ideas into writing in a logical manner.
+Children with language delays may not fully understand all aspects of language, such as grammar, syntax, and vocabulary.
+This can lead to problems understanding text or logically expressing one’s ideas in writing.

 Before children are ready to read, write, and spell, they develop phonological awareness skills.
 These skills help them understand how words are made up of sounds and that sounds are represented by letters.
 These skills are essential for reading and are often impaired in children with speech disorders, especially phonological disorders.